vince86400/tech-test-public/Readme.md

 # Branch t1 - Fix some tests

-* Re-run `npm test` - some tests in `http.spec.ts` are now failing - see if you can trouble shoot the root cause and fix the tests!
+* Re-run `npm test` - some tests in `http.spec.ts` are now failing - see if you can trouble shoot the root cause and fix the source code so the tests will pass!
 * There is one skipped test in `http.spec.ts` - see if you can complete this test case

 ## Next steps